This course is accredited by The Chartered Society of Forensic Science.

 We look for an appropriate background in science subjects together with evidence of motivation and flexibility.

-Applicants should have a minimum of 280 UCAS Tariff points from a minimum of two A Levels (or the equivalent), including a science related subject (Chemistry or Biology recommended, but Maths and Physics are also acceptable).
+Applicants should have a minimum of 280 UCAS tariff points, to include two A Levels and 80 points in Biology or Chemistry.
 In addition to the minimum two A Levels, other qualifications such as AS Levels, the Extended Project and the ASDAN CoPE for example, will be counted towards the 280 point requirement.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Admissions team on 01522 886097, or email firstname.lastname@example.org.